-The best sensory activities for cerebral palsy will encourage children to become more accepting of their surroundings through repetitive exposure.
+The most effective sensory activities for cerebral palsy encourages children to become more accepting of their surroundings through repetitive exposure.

 Although sensory problems are not directly related to cerebral palsy, they can co-occur.

 Cerebral palsy is a motor disability caused by damage to the developing brain.
 Depending on the size of the brain damage, areas of the brain that process sensory signals from the body may also be affected.

 This article will share 7 effective sensory activities that help children with cerebral palsy feel more comfortable with the world around them.
 But first, let’s go over why sensory problems occur and their symptoms.

 Sensory problems are the result of the brain being unable to process sensory information correctly.

 This determines how your child reacts to certain touches, sights, sounds, tastes, and smells.